munchmon/MarkdownViewer/README.md

 # 🧩 Munchmon Markdown Viewer

-A clean, WPF-based local Markdown viewer with real-time preview, Fluent UI, and export features.
+A clean, WPF-based local Markdown viewer and editor with real-time preview, Fluent UI, and export features.

 ## 📦 Download